-Bikini Model, Lyna Perez Busts Out Of Top And Tiny Shorts For Instagram Ice-Cream Fest
+Bikini Model Lyna Perez Busts Out Of Top And Tiny Shorts For Instagram Ice Cream Fest

 When your Instagram intro states that you “basically live in a bikini,” you’re going to be popular.

 With 3.7 million followers, Lyna Perez is just that.
-On April 8, 2019, the Miami-born model and Instagram sensation took to social media for an ice-cream feast.
+On April 8, the Miami-born model and Instagram sensation took to social media for an ice cream feast.
 The eye-popping picture seems to be pleasing both Perez and her fans.

-Wearing a multi-colored, spaghetti-strap top that flaunts plenty of cleavage, Lyna might not be donning her traditional bikini attire, but she’s more than showing off her assets.
+Wearing a multicolored, spaghetti-strap top that flaunts plenty of cleavage, Lyna might not be donning her traditional bikini attire, but she’s more than showing off her assets.
 Tiny white shorts complete Lyna’s outfit.
 This girl has her hands full, though.
-Holding ice-cream cones in each, Perez seems to be using one ice-cream for effect and the other for taste.
+Holding ice cream cones in each, Perez seems to be using one ice cream for effect and the other for taste.
 Her caption refers to licking the frozen treat before prompting fans to state their favorite flavor.
 With a clear sense of humor, Lyna does, however, remind fans that their favorite flavor might just be her.

 “Don’t need any other flavors.
 You are just too sweet.”

 One fan seems to only have an appetite for Perez herself.
-Echoing this, another fan says they “can’t think of any other flavour” – Perez is proving the solid favorite.
+Echoing this, another fan says they “can’t think of any other flavour.”
+Perez is proving the solid favorite.

 “I already see my favourite flavour”